 Jodie Conrad, Fazoli’s: It really is a win-win.
 It’s a win for the consumer in that they get to access us the way they want.
 We can send them targeted discounts and promotions that are relevant and meaningful to them.
 It makes life easier for our operators: we have better order accuracy, and it takes part of the load off employees for taking orders and processing payments.

 Warren Solochek, The NPD Group: Through our data sets, we’re seeing that Americans are eating more meal occasions at home.
 However, a higher percentage of those occasions include something that is sourced from a restaurant.
 People purchase an entree, bring it home, and supplement that with food from their pantry… I think digital is also very beneficial for operators due to the ability to perform differential targeting.
 You’re able to gather information on when somebody’s using your app, you know their frequency and the things that they buy, and that gives you the opportunity to either upsell them or up their frequency if they haven’t been there for a while.

 Looking for more tips on pursuing a digital strategy for your restaurant?
 Watch the full panel, I’ll Take Digital to Go, recorded at the Restaurant Franchising and Innovation Summit 2018.
-For more news, restaurant trends and industry insights, make sure to check out the rest of the blog.
+For more news, restaurant trends and industry insights, make sure to subscribe and check out the rest of the blog.